Nikhilcs36/To_Do_List_Application/README.md

 * Pagination:

 Custom pagination classes are utilized to manage the number of items displayed per page in the API responses.

+* Email Threading:

+Our project includes a lightning-fast email threading feature that sends emails in a fraction of seconds.
+Say goodbye to email delays and enjoy real-time communication efficiency.

 * Django Admin Interface: